No items found.

 • Type: Audio recording and editing

-Although GarageBand is more for music production, it’s a good option for podcast beginners.
-You can record and edit, but this is only for audio podcasts.
+Although GarageBand is more for music production, it’s a good and free option for podcast beginners.
+I used it to record and edit when I first started, but keep in mind this is only suitable for audio podcasts.

 Adobe Audition